Happy with your income? Yes? Well, jolly good, run along and check out some interesting 404 pages or something.

 Should you go with Flexbox or CSS Grid Layout?
 Almost certainly both: Flexbox is built for layouts in a single dimension, while CSS Grid works with two-dimensional layouts and is therefore much better suited to dealing with more complex designs.
 With both systems under your belt you'll be able to provide clients with beautiful and sophisticated layouts, whatever their requirements may be.

 It's easy to overlook WordPress if you're a serious web developer but as a platform it's immensely popular, running 30 per cent of the web from the personal blogs that helped it make its mark, through to heavyweight news and corporate sites.
 And its benefits for agencies with an eye on the bottom line should be obvious: with an immense library of WordPress themes and plugins available, it's much easier to get a full-featured site up and running fast, as Bradford attests.
+For other options, see these web hosting providers.

 "Learning WordPress doubled my salary when I was at an agency and I now own a WordPress agency," he tells us.
 "I used to approach small businesses and charge just under £1,000-£2,000 for a website with SEO.
 I could build this from a theme in a weekend."